-- Act as a named point of contact on all online safeguarding issues and liaise with other members of staff or other agencies, as appropriate. - Work alongside deputy DSLs to ensure online safety is recognised as part of the settings safeguarding responsibilities and that a coordinated approach is implemented. - Liaise with staff (especially pastoral support staff, school nurses, IT technicians, senior mental health leads and SENCOs) on matters of safeguarding that include online and digital safety. - Access regular and appropriate training and support to ensure they understand the unique risks associated with online safety and have the relevant knowledge and up to date required to keep learners safe online.
+- be an appropriate senior member of staff from the school leadership team. - Act as a named point of contact on all online safeguarding issues and liaise with other members of staff or other agencies, as appropriate. - Work alongside deputy DSLs to ensure online safety is recognised as part of the settings safeguarding responsibilities and that a coordinated approach is implemented. - Liaise with staff (especially pastoral support staff, school nurses, IT technicians, senior mental health leads and SENCOs) on matters of safeguarding that include online and digital safety.

-- Access regular and appropriate training and support to ensure they recognise the additional risks that learners with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation. - Keep up to date with current research, legislation and trends regarding online safety and communicate this with the community, as appropriate. - Work with staff to coordinate participation in local and national events to promote positive online behaviour, such as Safer Internet Day. - Ensure that online safety is promoted to parents, carers and the wider community, through a variety of channels and approaches. - Maintain records of online safety concerns, as well as actions taken, as part of the settings safeguarding recording mechanisms. - Monitor online safety incidents to identify gaps and trends, and use this data to update the education response, policies and procedures. - Report online safety concerns, as appropriate, to the SLT and Governing Body. - Work with the leadership team to review and update online safety policies on a regular basis (at least annually) with stakeholder input. - Meet regularly (termly) with the governor with a lead responsibility for safeguarding and online safety.
+- Access regular and appropriate training and support to ensure they understand the unique risks associated with online safety, including filtering and monitoring and have the relevant knowledge and up to date training required to keep learners safe online - Access regular and appropriate training and support to ensure they recognise the additional risks that learners with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation. - Keep up to date with current research, legislation and trends regarding online safety and communicate this with the community, as appropriate. - Work with staff to coordinate participation in local and national events to promote positive online behaviour, such as Safer Internet Day. - Ensure that online safety is promoted to parents, carers and the wider community, through a variety of channels and approaches. - Maintain records of online safety concerns, as well as actions taken, as part of the settings safeguarding recording mechanisms. - Monitor online safety incidents to identify gaps and trends, and use this data to update the education response, policies and procedures. - Report online safety concerns, as appropriate, to the setting management team and Governing Body. - Work with the leadership team to review and update online safety policies on a regular basis (at least annually) with stakeholder input, including from pupils. - Meet regularly (termly) with the governor with a lead responsibility for safeguarding and/or online safety.